-In his 12-year (2000-11) tenure at Cal, the 40-year-old Hubbs regularly produced team ERAs among the lowest in the Pac-10.
-Three times, his pitching staff set a school record for season strikeouts, including 475 in 2011 when the Golden Bears--a program that was slated to be discontinued after 2011 due to budget cuts but was saved through fundraising efforts--advanced to the College World Series for the first time since 1992.
+In his 12-year (2000-11) tenure at Cal, the 46-year-old Hubbs regularly produced team ERAs among the lowest in the Pac-10.
+Three times, his pitching staff set a school record for season strikeouts, including 475 in 2011 when the Golden Bears–a program that was slated to be discontinued after 2011 due to budget cuts but was saved through fundraising efforts–advanced to the College World Series for the first time since 1992.
 His 2011 staff was second in the Pac-10 with a 2.90 team ERA, posted 11 shutouts and at one point went 47 innings without allowing an earned run.

 Besides being a top recruiter, he helped develop some of the greatest pitchers in Cal history, including current major leaguers Brandon Morrow, who became the school’s highest draft pick ever (fifth in 2006), and Tyson Ross, Freshman All-Americans Kevin Miller (2008), Justin Jones (2010) and Kyle Porter (2011) and 2011 All-Pac-10 first teamer Erik Johnson.
 He produced Pac-10 save leaders in 2001 (Matt Brown) and 2004 (Jesse Ingram) and the school’s career strikeout leader (Trevor Hutchinson).
-He had 4 pitchers drafted in 2011 and 3 in 2008, and saw 25 of his pitchers sign professional baseball contracts.
+He had four pitchers drafted in 2011 and three in 2008.
+Between his time at Cal and USC, 28 of his pitchers sign professional baseball contracts.

 Before going to Cal, Hubbs was the pitching coach of the Yakima Bears (a short-season single A minor league Los Angeles Dodgers affiliate in Yakima, Wash.) and assisted Pepperdine during the 1999 season.